CosmosOS/Cosmos/docs/articles/user/filesystem.md

 </PropertyGroup>
 ```

-At boot the kernel initializes `StorageManager`, which registers every AHCI and NVMe device it finds and scans their MBR/GPT partition tables into `StorageManager.Partitions`.
+At boot the kernel initializes `StorageManager`, which registers every AHCI, NVMe and USB mass storage device it finds and scans their MBR/GPT partition tables into `StorageManager.Partitions`.
+USB sticks and disks come up as `usb0`, `usb1`, ... after the internal disks, so the first internal disk stays the primary device.
+USB devices are only discovered at boot: plug the stick in before starting the kernel.

 To give your kernel a disk in QEMU, attach an image with `cosmos run`: